 Dear Dr. Coleman,

 This is a common complaint that I get from stepparents.
-There is a lot to tease apart here:
+There is a lot to tease apart here.

-* Many stepmothers feel guilty that they don't like their stepchildren.
+Many stepmothers feel guilty that they don't like their stepchildren.
 Most women are raised to feel like they're going to love being a mother and therefore feel confused and self-critical when those feelings don't spring eternal for their husband's kids.
 Guilt and self-criticism are hard on oneself and hard on a marriage.
-Work to accept that you feel the way that you feel and that that doesn't make you a bad person.
+Work to accept that you feel the way that you feel and that it doesn't make you a bad person.

 Sometimes stepchildren are difficult or unlikeable as an expression of loyalty to the parent who isn't in the home.
 Their guilt about being close to you may make them feel more conflicted about having you like them and of them liking you.
 Assume it will take some time for a relationship to develop, maybe years.
 Don't assume that it will go quickly.